-Is selling a business like selling a house?
+Selling a business is NOT like selling a house.

 Business Valuation

 First, the price to list a business for sale generally comes from a business valuation.
-The rules of a valuation come from the law and legal cases as well as the Internal Revenue Code and custom.
-The price for most other items of value come from market comparables (for example, when valuing a house), looking up a book or some online site such as Kelly Blue Book (for cars) or results from eBay or some other online service (for any item.)
-That is, there is no legal interference with the value of any of these items except a business.
+The rules of valuation originate from the law and legal cases, as well as the Internal Revenue Code and established customs.
+The prices for most other items of value are derived from market comparables (for example, when valuing a house), by looking up a book or an online site, such as the Kelley Blue Book (for cars), or by obtaining results from eBay or another online service (for any item).
+That is, there is no legal interference with the value of any of these items except in a business.

 Advertising is Often Obscure

-Second, when advertising to find a buyer of these items, with the exception of a business there are no rules.
-To be clearer, when selling any other item the owner wants the world to know it’s for sale.
-The seller or their broker uses regular and established advertising channels including online web sites, newspaper or magazine advertising, family, friends and anything else to find a buyer.
-Conversely, when selling a business, advertising is done using less familiar methods and in most cases, the advertising is obscure so family, friends, customers, employees, suppliers, landlords, lenders and others are not aware the business is for sale.
+Second, when advertising to find a Buyer of these items, except for a business, there are no rules.
+To be clearer, when selling any other item, the owner wants the world to know it’s for sale.
+The Seller or their broker uses regular and established advertising channels, including online websites, newspaper or magazine advertising, and word of mouth, as well as other methods, to find a Buyer.
+Conversely, when selling a business, advertising is often conducted using less familiar methods.
+In most cases, the advertising is discreet, so family, friends, customers, employees, suppliers, landlords, lenders, and others are not aware that the business is for sale.

 Negotiations are More Complex